amadeus05/test_app/README.md

 This app works on technique wich is called Ebbinghaus’ Forgetting Curve.
-Users can add some information (for example: words) after adding some information the application starts count by the method of Ebbinghaus when next time to show to user notification with with the request to repeat that information was added.
+Users can add some information (for example: words) after adding some information the application starts count by the method of Ebbinghaus when next time to show to user notification with the request to repeat that information what was added.
 Each word has 5 notification statuses.
 If a record reaching status 5 it is deleted from database Each of the statuses has his own time interval acordingly to Ebbinghaus’ Forgetting Curve.
 The interval is counted everytime the notification was shown.